farscrl/tiptap-extension-spellchecker/README.md

 The uiStrings object contains strings used for the minimal UI of the extension.
 If you don't provide that object, default strings are used.

+# Demo
+Some demo implementations are available in the `demo` folder.
+To run them, clone the repository, install the dependencies and run the demo.

 # Credits

 This extension is inspired by the [tiptap-languagetool](https://github.com/sereneinserenade/tiptap-languagetool) extension.